kazi-abdullah-al-hasnaine/DourerUpor-Tour-Package-Builder/README.md

 # DourerUpor-Tour-Package-Builder

 ## Overview
 DourerUpor is a tour package builder platform designed to help users explore, build, and share travel packages.
 The project incorporates multiple design patterns to ensure scalability, maintainability, and efficiency.
-It also supports multiple login systems (Normal, Google, and GitHub) for user convenience.
+It also supports multiple login systems for user convenience.
 The platform is built with PHP, leveraging modern design principles and efficient database interactions.

 ---